hasura/graphql-engine/docs/graphql/manual/subscriptions/use-cases.rst

 .. meta::
-   :description: User's manual for use cases with Hasura subscriptions
+   :description: Use cases for Hasura subscriptions
    :keywords: hasura, docs, subscription, use case

 Subscriptions sample use cases